soheil-zz/Homer/README.md

 Homer
 =====

-is a sample project that demonstrates several features of UIHomescreen
+Homer is a sample project that demonstrates several features of [UIHomescreen](https://github.com/syasrebi/UIHomescreen)